epipolarity/Decode-Drawings-V5/readme.md

 3. Find the centroid and radius of each 'un-elongated' ball outline
 4. Use the radius of each ball to estimate its distance from the camera
 5. Use trilateration to work out the position of the camera in the horizontal plane, i.e. its position over the drawing surface, using the distances to blue and green balls found in #4
-6. Use trilateration to work out the position of the camera in the vertical plane, i.e. its height over the drawing surface, using the distances to the red ball, and mean of distances to the blue and green balls.
+6. Use trilateration to work out the position of the camera in the vertical plane, i.e. its height over the drawing surface, using the distance to the red ball, and mean of distances to the blue and green balls.
 7. Estimate the pitch and roll of the camera to estimate the relative position of the pen tip which is not directly below the camera when the pen is tilted.
 8. Check if z exceeded the z threshold, or if z changed too fast, to determine if the pen was on the drawing surface or not
 9. Map the calculated xy coordinates from cm units to pixels on the canvas